Movimiento Semilla: International policy

 Semilla has condemned the governments of Nicaragua and Venezuela, classifying them as dictatorships.
 It proposed and voted in favor of a motion to not recognize the results of the 2021 Nicaraguan general election.

 In March 2022, Semilla officials and other opposition parties were proponents of a legislative proposal to urge president Alejandro Giammattei to take measures against the Russian government for its invasion of Ukraine.
-The proposal included cancellation of the mining license of the Guatemala Nickel Company, S. A. (Pronico), which is a subsidiary of the Russian company Solway Investment Group.
-Additionally, it requested the cancellation of the Sputnik V vaccine acquisition contract with the Russian government.
+The proposal included requested the cancellation of the Sputnik V vaccine acquisition contract with the Russian government.

-In October 2023, the party was accepted in the Progressive International, an alliance of centre-left to left-wing political parties.
-The party is also a member of the Progressive Alliance, a group of progressive and social democratic parties created in 2013 from a split in the Socialist International.
+In October 2023, the party was accepted in the Progressive International.
+It is also a member of the Progressive Alliance, a group of progressive and social democratic parties created in 2013 from a split in the Socialist International.

 Controversies

-In 2020, the wife of Fuentes Knight, Ana Cristina Castañeda, complained of the limited support that the party gave her husband after the case he was involved in, and expressed disagreement with the leadership of the company.
+In 2020, the wife of Fuentes Knight, Ana Cristina Castañeda, complained of the limited support that the party gave her husband after the case he was involved in, and expressed disagreement with the leadership of the party.
 In February 2021, founder Suzanne Brichaux and pre-candidate for deputy for Sacatepéquez in 2019 was expelled from the party on grounds that she had committed usurpation of functions and violations of internal regulations.
 Brichaux argued that it was all due to "questioning the leadership."

 In December 2021, the party disowned deputy José Alberto Sánchez Guzmán for having violated party discipline by having voted in favor of the concession for the construction and operation of the Escuintla-Puerto Quetzal Highway.
 Sánchez Guzmán later joined the right-wing Republican Union party.
 In 2022, deputy Luis Fernando Pineda Lemus left Semilla on good terms and joined the right-wing Visión con Valores party.